Slevinski/signwriting_2010_tools/README.md

 ----------
 To build the fonts from the sources, you need [FontForge][45] with [Python scripting][46] support.

 To control the different aspect of the automated font creation, customize the files in the `source`  directory and the `tools` directory.
 Newly created fonts are written to the `fonts` directory.

+To create the demo pages, you need pystache for templating.
+Demo pages are written to the `demo` directory.

 - - -